 GO Ms. Tree successfully caught a fairing half for the first time during the STP-2 mission on June 25th, 2019.
 The fairing recovery zone for the mission was at a record distance of 1,350 km downrange.
 The weather was excellent and the ship was successful in catching a fairing half for the first time.
 The fairing half was lowered from the net and delivered back to Port Canaveral for processing and potential re-use in the future.

 Ms. Tree was again successful during the AMOS-17 mission on August 7th, 2019.
 The program has seen further success with the program since then but not consistently.
-SpaceX charted a second fairing catcher vessel, GO Ms. Chief in August 2019 to allow them to catch both fairing halves during the same mission.
+SpaceX chartered a second fairing catcher vessel, GO Ms. Chief in August 2019 to allow SpaceX to catch both fairing halves during a single mission.